Dive Regulator Maintenance Guide (UK)

 Every regulator manufacturer specifies annual servicing or service every 100 dives, whichever comes first.
 This isn't marketing.
 Internal components wear, seals degrade, and contamination accumulates.

-UK conditions don't accelerate wear compared to tropical diving.
-Cold water is actually less corrosive than warm.
-But salt, silt, and organic matter from British dive sites still affect components.
+Cold water conditions don't actually accelerate wear compared to tropical diving.
+Cold water is less corrosive than warm.
+But salt, silt, and organic matter from dive sites still affect components.

-Service cost: Around £80-120 including parts and labour.
-Most UK dive shops return regulators within 3-5 working days.
+Service cost: Around £65-120 including parts and labour.
+Most dive shops return regulators within 3-5 working days.

-Manufacturer-authorised service centres use genuine parts and follow specific procedures.
-Your warranty requires authorised service.
+Manufacturer-authorized service centers use genuine parts and follow specific procedures.
+Your warranty requires authorized service.

 Options: